department-of-veterans-affairs/caseflow/docs/ready.md

 1. If a specific component from the styleguide is supposed to be used, please name that component.

 ## Ready For PR
+1. The PR improves the app in some way
 1. Tests are passing on Travis
+1. New tests are added for new functionality
+1. Best practices
+  1. No computed state is being stored in Redux
+  1. Lodash is being used effectively
+1. Feedback from previous PRs about style and best practices is applied in this PR as well